 Pulse Bar or Club Bar (in the Essex Golf & Country Club complex)

-Enjoy some of the numerous leisure spa or sports facilities (if staying at Essex Golf & Country Club).
+Enjoy some of the numerous leisure spa or sports facilities at the Country Club.

 Start - Finish: Earls Colne - Langham